vinnyhorgan/pesto/README.md

 # Pesto 🍃

 Pesto is a tiny, lightweight, and fast game framework written entirely in C, utilizing Lua for scripting.
-It's designed to be cross-platform and is dependent on two main libraries: Raylib, an exceptional C library for graphics and input, and Lua.
+It's designed to be cross-platform and is dependent on two main libraries: Raylib, an exceptional C library for graphics and input, and LuaJIT, a high-performance implementation of Lua.
 Pesto's architecture and design principles are heavily influenced by the fantastic Love2D framework.

 ## Introduction